-Michael Blair’s novels include Exit Point, The Architect of Law, Sudden Rivers and soon to be released The Labyrinth in Winter.
+Michael Blair’s novels include Exit Point, The Architect of Law, Sudden Rivers and The Labyrinth in Winter.
 His editorial work has appeared in the New York Times and other publications and he has authored several stageplays and a collection of poetry.
-As principal of an award-winning Los Angeles design firm, he has created communications for many of the world’s great companies.
+As principal of an award-winning Los Angeles digital design firm, he has created communications for many of the world’s great companies.

 “The mission of the writer in this post digital age is urgent.
 Millions of written works are available instantly and everyone is a publisher posing the question: are books still relevant?”

 THE WRITER – It took thousands of years before people had any time to speculate about life.
 Great fiction fueled their progress from early sacred storytelling, surviving to this day, to Norse sagas to Greek and Middle Eastern myth to Thomas Moore’s Utopia down to our our complex digital ecosystem.
 It gave men something to strive for beyond hand to mouth.
 Things to remember — “breathing tokens” as the great poet Carl Sandburg put it.
 Tales were told from father to son only later to be written by hand and preserved through the centuries as a testament to how much we humans value stories.
 Speculative writing has always been the driver of great movements.

 THE ARTIST – I had my work in galleries and was employed as an art director and designer before I completed high school.
 My creative work has put me on the cutting edge of communications as the digital revolution changed the world.
 In a career that spans over three decades, I have garnered dozens of national creative awards, have done work for many of the world’s great companies and continue to explore the leading edge of digital art and technology with more advanced programming languages than I care to mention.